Copland House Residency Awards

 The primary criterion for the Copland House Residency Awards is artistic quality, as evidenced by compositions submitted for consideration.

-Applications must be postmarked by June 1 of each year, and will be reviewed by a panel of eminent musicians.
+Applications postmarked by June 1 will be reviewed by a panel of eminent musicians.
 Late or incomplete packets will be disqualified.
 Award recipients will usually be notified by mid-summer.
 Residencies will be scheduled for the period November 1 of the application year through October 31 of the following year.
 Please include the following in one packet:

 - Application form (Download PDF).

-- Proof of citizenship or resident status (birth certificate, U.S. passport, Board of Elections registration card, or INS document, NOT driver's license or Social Security card).
+- Proof of citizenship or resident status (birth certificate, U.S. passport, Board of Elections registration card, or USCIS document, NOT driver's license or Social Security card).

 - Brief resumé with short description of the creative work you plan to do at Copland House.

 - Three scores that best represent your work (smaller formats—e.g. 8 ½” x 11”—are strongly encouraged).

 - Submit recordings of these three works.
 If any are unavailable, recordings of other works should be substituted.
 CDs are the only acceptable format.
 MIDI recordings are acceptable but not encouraged; MP3 or other electronic files will not be accepted at this time.
 The disc and the CD case must BOTH be clearly and identically labeled with your name and work title, and, if applicable, track and movement/section list.

 Donate to Copland House Residency Awards